ros2/rclc/rclc_examples/README.md

 General information about this repository, including legal information, build instructions and known issues/limitations, are given in [README.md](../README.md) in the repository root.

-# The rcl_executor__examples package
+# The rclc_examples package

-The rclc_examples package provides an example for the let_exector.
+The rclc_examples package provides an example for the LET-Exector.
-- [example_executor.c](example_executor.c) provides the example for the let-executor.
+- [example_executor.c](example_executor.c) provides the example for the LET-Executor.
 It creates one publisher and one subscriber and configures the let-executor accordingly.
-Then the spin_some() function of the let-executor is demonstrated.
+Then the spin_some() function is demonstrated.

-## Run the rcl_executor Example
+## Example LET-Executor

-**Step 1** ROS 2 Workspace Setup
+**Step 1** Setup ROS 2 Workspace

 Open a terminal with ROS 2 workspace.
 Assuming that the ROS 2 installation resides in `/opt/ros/eloquent`, setup the ROS2 environment by: